-You are requested to complete the Form of Proxy accompanying this document and return it to Caledonia's registrar, Link Asset Services, as soon as possible.
-To be valid, the Form of Proxy must be deposited with Link Asset Services, so as to be received no later than 11.30 a.m. on 17 July 2018, by one of the following methods: (i) by post to the address provided for such purpose in the Form of Proxy; or (ii) by hand during normal business hours to Link Asset Services, The Registry, 34 Beckenham Road, Beckenham, Kent BR3 4TU; or (iii) online at www.signalshares.com using the investor code printed on the Form of Proxy; or (iv) in the case only where Ordinary Shares are held in CREST (as an alternative to methods (i), (ii) and (iii)), via the CREST Proxy Voting Service.
-The return of the Form of Proxy will not preclude you from attending the AGM and voting in person should you wish to do so.
+You are encouraged to lodge a proxy form for use at the AGM with Caledonia's registrar, Link Asset Services, as soon as possible.
+To be valid, proxy forms must be deposited with Link Asset Services, so as to be received no later than 11.30 a.m. on 22 July 2019, by one of the following methods: (i) if using a paper proxy form, by post to the address provided for such purpose in the proxy form or by hand during normal business hours to Link Asset Services,

+The Registry, 34 Beckenham Road, Beckenham, Kent BR3 4TU; or (ii) online at www.signalshares.com using your investor code; or (iii) in the case only where Ordinary Shares are held in CREST (as an alternative to methods (i) and (ii)), via the CREST Proxy Voting Service.
+The return of a proxy form will not preclude you from attending the AGM and voting in person should you wish to do so.